msalibian/STAT406/Lecture18/README.md

     ##   email   888   30
     ##   spam     53  562

-The number of trees in the random forest seems to be appropriate, and its performance on this test set is definitively better than that of boosting (the estimated classification error rate of the latter using this test set is 0.0613177, while for the Random Forest is 0.0541422 on the test set and 0.0488918 using OOB).
+The performance of Random Forests on this test set is better than that of boosting (recall that the estimated classification error rate for 1-split trees-based Adaboost was 0.0613177, while for the Random Forest is 0.0541422 on the test set and 0.0488918 using OOB).

 Is there *any room for improvement* for Adaboost?
 As we discussed in class, depending on the interactions that may be present in the *true classification function*, we might be able to improve our boosting classifier by slightly increasing the complexity of our base ensemble members.
 Here we try to use 3-split classification trees, instead of the 1-split ones used above: